alwaystudios/recipe-bible-api/README.md

 This project is a work in progress

-- role middleware - (req as any).user['https://recipebible.net/roles']
+- db migration script
+- recipe table should have foreign key to chef table and not have the userId